Latona at North Lake Union

 When it’s complete, Latona at North Lake Union’s public plaza will be a one-of-a-kind open space at the north end of Lake Union.
 The team has forged a new type of partnership with the Seattle Parks Department in order to create a unique amenity.
-An exaggerated setback between the property and the adjacent Burke Gilman Trail will include tiered seating, access to retail and cafe spaces.
+An exaggerated setback between the property and the adjacent Burke Gilman Trail will include tiered seating and access to retail and café spaces.
 Historically, private development has not been allowed on public lands, but thanks to this new partnership, the design team can go beyond the boundaries of the site to simultaneously give back to the community and enhance the project’s overall impact.

 A Cyclist’s Dream

 A bike tire air station and water station are provided in the plaza; cyclists will appreciate the easy on/off connections to the award-winning Burke Gilman Trail.
 This former rail line is now one of the region’s most popular biking trails, with thousands of daily commuters and leisure cyclists using it.
 A pathway branches off the trail and leads directly into the building’s entry lobby, where the building’s amenities further support a bike-friendly lifestyle.